Follow me on Facebook |

 Buckinghamshire New University.

 What do we do?

-using Cane, Seagrass, Danish cord - laced and unlaced and Riempie.
+using Cane, Seagrass, Danish and other paper cords and Riempie.
 We are also

-able to make repairs to Lloyd loom and 'wicker' and undertake a limited
+able to make some repairs to Lloyd loom and 'wicker' and undertake a limited

 amount of rushing.